Last Modified: 25 Apr 2016

 Validity: 01 Jan 2016 to 31 Dec 2016

 Observe the evolution of these three rapidly evolving nations - each of which have brought their distinct cultural identities with them as they forge ahead into the modern era.
 Contrast day-to-day life in the emerging superpowers of China and Thailand with the rustic charm of Burma - a country that has only recently opened its doors to travellers once again.
-Beginning in the thriving metropolis of Kunmiing, head out into rural China and discover timeless countryside that is studded with temples and quiet villages.
+Beginning in the thriving metropolis of Kunming, head out into rural China and discover timeless countryside that is studded with temples and quiet villages.
 Cross into Burma and be amazed by the gleaming vistas of Bagan, dazzled by the ‘Golden City’ of Mandalay and curious toward the nation’s former capital - Yangon.
-End the trip in Thailand, where the neon lights and buzzing streets of electric Bangkok provide a fascinating glimpse into Thailand’s progression from backpacker haven into a true South-East-Asian heavyweight.
+End the trip in Thailand, where the neon lights and buzzing streets of electric Bangkok provide a fascinating glimpse into Thailand’s progression from backpacker haven into a true South-East Asian heavyweight.

 Table of Contents

 - Dragoman tours travel from each destination to the next on one of their purpose-built trucks, this is an overland adventure!
 There are some long travel days, venturing away from cities and into remote areas, but the rewards are immeasurable.

 - Dragoman overland journeys are designed to offer freedom, and many of their routes have a degree of flexibility depending on the destination.
 As they have their own vehicle, they are generally unrestricted in their ability to alter the schedule in the case of unforeseen circumstances.